nikhilsingh1999/Project-management/README.md

-# Project-management - Django Project API
+# Project-management - Django backend project API

 ## Overview
 A Django-based API project that provides functionality for managing users, projects, tasks, and comments, along with JWT-based authentication.